getgort/gort-guide/architecture.md

 * A **data store** which stores all application state.

-* One or more **chat providers**, such as Slack, which can be used by users to interact with the controller to issue commands.
+* One or more **chat services**, such as Slack, which can be used by users to interact with the controller and issue commands.

 * One or more **relays**, which execute commands at the direction of the controller.